Former NFL Player Tim Green Has A New Opponent — ALS

 The former NFL player, whose strength was a job requirement, suddenly found his hands weren't strong enough to use a nail clipper.
 His words didn't come out as fast as he was thinking them.

 "I'm a strange guy," Tim says.
 "I get something in my head and I can just run with it.
 I was really afraid I had ALS.
-But there was enough doubt that I said 'alright, I don't.
+But there was enough doubt that I said, 'Alright, I don't.
 Let's not talk about it.
-Let's not do anything.'"
+Let's not do anything.' "

 Denying pain and injury had been a survival strategy in football.